HugoLePicard/tutorial-triton-inference-server/README.md

 - If your TensorRT optimization used `--fp16`, you must set data_type: `TYPE_FP16`.
 - Use `trtexec` logs to inspect actual tensor names and shapes to verify alignment.

-# Launching the Triton Inference Server
+## Step 7 - Launching the Triton Inference Server

-Once all your models are in place under the triton/models/ directory (with the correct config.pbtxt and serialized model.plan files), you can launch the Triton Inference Server using Docker:
+Once all your models are in place under the `triton/models/` directory (with the correct `config.pbtxt` and serialized `model.plan` files), you can launch the Triton Inference Server using Docker:

 ```bash
 docker run --gpus all --rm \